Local Resources Guide - Charlotte, NC

 Second Hand - Reuse - Upcycled

 - Carolina Urban Lumber reduces waste by repurposing local Carolina trees to their upcycled prime.

 - Nouveaux: consignment boutique for women

 - The Sleepy Poet Antique Mall for antiques, collectables & vintage items

-- Habitat Charlotte ReStore, used and gently used furniture, appliances and hone decor
+- ReStore Habitat for Humanity, used and gently used furniture, appliances and hone decor

 - The Salvation Army

 - Not local but the fashion industry is the 3rd most polluting industry in the world so check Poshmark, Vinted, ThredUp, eBay and others for second hand clothes, shoes, accessories.

 Leaf Burrito, avoid the plastic or paper bags when collecting the leaves, grass clippings, weeds... from your yard, and opt for a reusable and durable bag.
 Tell Marc that Ekologicall sent you :)

 - Sustain Charlotte is a community-based nonprofit organization advocating for smart growth solutions to Charlotte's sustainability challenges.
 Sustain Charlotte helps you advocate for a healthy, equitable, and vibrant community for generations to come.